craftcms/image/README.md

 This repository hosts the code for building container images tailored for Craft CMS applications.
 Our aim is to offer an always up-to-date base image that developers can expand to run a web server of their choice.
 Our base image does not include an NGINX server and is exclusively configured to support running PHP-FPM.
 This setup enables developers to fully customize their container environments and maximize performance to meet their application needs (e.g. deploy with Caddy instead of NGINX).

-## Image Types
+## Image

 This repository contains the following image types:

-1. `base` - The base image for all other images that installs PHP and creates a non-root user.
+1. `image` - The base image for all other images that installs PHP and creates a non-root user.
+This image also installs supervisord and NGINX but does not configure NGINX.
-2. `web` - The web image that extends the base image and installs Nginx.

 ## Adding a new service to supervisor